godotengine/godot-docs/tutorials/shading/shading_reference/shading_language.rst

           type does not match.
 Your shader will just exhibit undefined behaviour.

-As Godot's 3D engine renders in linear color space, it's important to understand that textures that are supplied as color (i.e. albedo) need to be specified as such for proper SRGB->linear conversion.
+As Godot's 3D engine renders in linear color space, it's important to understand that textures that are supplied as color (i.e. albedo) need to be specified as such for proper sRGB->linear conversion.

 Uniforms can also be assigned default values: